right-rudder/blue-skies-astro/src/content/training-programs/en/spin-endorsement.md

 longDescription:
   title: Essential Training for CFI Candidates
   subTitle: |
-    Before you can take your checkride and earn your Certified Flight Instructor certificate, you’ll need a spin endorsement in your logbook—proof that you’re trained, competent, and confident in handling one of aviation’s most dynamic flight maneuvers.
+    Before you can take your checkride and earn your Certified Flight Instructor certificate, you’ll need a spin endorsement in your logbook , proof that you’re trained, competent, and confident in handling one of aviation’s most dynamic flight maneuvers.
 At Blue Skies Above, we make the process straightforward and stress-free with focused ground instruction and in-air practice in our 180hp Cessna 172.
 Whether you're preparing for your CFI or just want to strengthen your spin recovery skills, our experienced instructors will guide you every step of the way.
 Enroll today and earn your spin endorsement in as little as one day.
   btnTitle: Enroll Today
   btnURL: "/contact"
 descriptionList: